7 Ways to Score Cheap or Free Dental Work for Seniors on Medicare

 You can also look for discounted dental care on sites like Groupon.

-A quick search on Groupon for dental services in Houston, Texas, showed numerous x-ray, exam and cleaning packages for $25 to $50.
-One office even offered $700 toward dental implants for just $40!
+A quick search on Groupon for dental services in Houston, Texas, showed numerous X-ray, exam and cleaning packages for $25 to $50.
+One office even offered $700 toward dental implants for just $50!

-If you live in a high cost-of-living area, driving to a less expensive area is another smart way to save money.
+If you reside in a high cost-of-living area, driving to a less expensive area is another smart way to find low-cost dental care.

 Does Medicare Cover Dental Care?